ftao/vpn-deploy-playbook/README.md

 # VPN Deploy Playbook
-A collection of Ansible Playbooks to deploy VPN services.
+A collection of [Ansible](http://docs.ansible.com) Playbooks to deploy VPN and proxy services.

 ## Playbooks: